 I put on my creativity hat and blended a delicious high-protein creamy topper for the spaghetti squash.
 I combined cottage cheese with olive oil, lemon juice, and fresh herbs.

-The dish with the creamy cottage cheese topping provides 8 grams protein per serving, which nets 16 percent of the daily value!
+This spaghetti squash recipe, with a creamy cottage cheese topping, provides 8 grams protein per serving, which nets 16 percent of the daily value!

 Spaghetti squash is one of my fave foods, and I'd eat it multiple times a week if I had it on hand that often.
 I added cooked onions to the dish and topped it with the cottage cheese sauce I whipped up.
 I